Classical Music, Opera

 Opera

 The two major companies, the National and the State, both perform exclusively in their own theatres – the National Opera Company in the National Theatre; the State Opera Company at the State Opera.
 The latter presents a predominantly classical Italian repertoire, always in the original language, and performances are always popular.
-Tickets should be bought in advance.
 The National Opera Company has a more experimental repertoire, and most of its operas are performed in Czech.
-To view a Czech opera, by Czech composers Smetana or Dvořák, the National Theatre is your best opportunity to do so.
-A lesser known opera company based at the Estates Theatre performs mainly classical, Italian operas in the original language.
-Opera tickets for top-price seats range from 1,000 CZK to 1,300 CZK which makes opera in Prague more accessible than most cities in Europe.
+To view a Czech opera by Czech composers Smetana or Dvořák, the National Theatre is your best opportunity to do so.
+A lesser-known opera company based at the Estates Theatre performs mainly classical Italian operas in the original language.
+Opera tickets for top-price seats range from 1,000 CZK to 1,300 CZK, makings opera in Prague more accessible than most cities in Europe.
+It is recommended to purchase tickets in advance.

 Ballet in Prague State OperaPrague State Opera